alichtman/deadbolt/README.md

 - Filepaths with spaces in them will fail to encrypt.
 This issue is being tracked [(#7)](https://github.com/alichtman/macOS-encrypt-decrypt/issues/7), but until it's fixed, just, ya know, don't?

+## Configuration

+There are two options you can configure in the file `~/.encrypt-decrypt.plist`.
+This file is automatically created when you run the install script.

+- `deleteEncryptedFileAfterDecryption`
+	* Default: `False`.
+Set this to `True` if you'd like to automatically remove the encrypted versions of successfully decrypted files.
+- `encryptedFileExtension`
+	* Default: `.encrypted`.
+Change this if you'd like to change the default extension of encrypted files.
+If you decide to change this, note that all encrypted files will not decryt successfully unless their extensions are also modified.

 ## Technical Details

 This script uses `openssl`'s implementation of the [`AES 256`](https://csrc.nist.gov/csrc/media/publications/fips/197/final/documents/fips-197.pdf) encryption algorithm in [Counter](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Counter_(CTR)) (`CTR`) mode, like is recommended in Professor Rogaway's [_Evaluation of Some Blockcipher Modes of Operation_](https://web.cs.ucdavis.edu/~rogaway/papers/modes.pdf).
 This algorithm is part of the NSA's [Commercial National Security Algorithm Suite](https://apps.nsa.gov/iaarchive/programs/iad-initiatives/cnsa-suite.cfm) and is approved to protect up to TOP SECRET documents.